frePPLe/frepple/doc/user-interface/what-if-scenarios.rst

 * | **Promote** is used to copy the contents of a what-if scenario back into the production scenario.

+* | **Restore** is used to restore a previous backup file into a what-if scenario.

 The label shown in the scenario selection dropdown can also be updated in this screen.

+Users can also choose a different theme for each scenario.

 .. image:: _images/execution-scenarios.png